brooklynjared/kontakt_helpers/README.md

 # Kontakt Helpers
-Assortment of python scripts used in Kontakt development
+Assortment of Python and Lua scripts useful in development of Kontakt instruments

+More helpful tools coming soon....

+Get in touch via my [website](https://jaredhunter.com)